DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

-  Teacher: OK, we’re going to sound out this word, sh…eee...p...sheep.
+  Teacher: OK, we're going to sound out this word, sh…eee...p...sheep.
 Now you say it.